kkarbowiak/cpp-argparse/tutorial/readme.md

 $ custom1 0,0 1,1
 The distance is 1.41421
 ```
-The return value of `argparse::Converter::from_string` indicates whether the conversion succeeded.
+The `argparse::Converter::from_string` function should return an empty optional to indicate conversion failure.
 You can use it to your advantage (`custom2.cpp`):
 ```c++
 #include "argparse.hpp"
 #include <string>